-The Call for Papers for the 2020 Bratislava Conference on Earth System Governance will close 15 January 2020.
-The review process will start soon after and will be completed on 6 March 2020.
+The Call for Papers for the 2020 Bratislava Conference on Earth System Governance closed 15 January 2020.
+The review process started soon after and was completed on 10 March 2020.
 For question about the review process, please contact IPO@earthsystemgovernance.org

 The review process is managed by the Earth System Governance International Project Office.
 This office invites the International Review Panel in collaboration with the conference chair.

 The International Review Panel consists of senior scholars in the international and interdisciplinary Earth System Governance network, including members of the Scientific Steering Committee, members of the Earth System Governance Lead Faculty, Senior Research Fellows and experienced Research Fellows.
 In addition, for each conference the International Review Panel is complemented with a number of senior researchers from the country or region where the conference is held, as well as senior researchers from around the world who hold particular expertise in the specific topic(s) of the conference.
 The names of the International Review Panel will be published here after completion of the review process.